 Location

-The Keystone-Odessa Community Plan Area delineates the boundary established during the community planning process and within which the Visions and strategies discussed herein are to be considered.
+The Keystone-Odessa Community Plan Area delineates the boundary established during the community planning process and within which the Vision and strategies discussed herein are to be considered.
 The Keystone-Odessa community plan study area is located in northwest Hillsborough County and is generally bordered on the west by Pinellas County, on the north by Pasco County, on the east by Dale Mabry Highway, and on the south by the Urban Service Area boundary.

 Vision